mitchthorson/local-basemap/README.md

 # local basemaps

-This repo represents a proof-of-concept for serving up vecor map tiles locally with the PMTiles format.
+This repo represents a proof-of-concept for serving up vector map tiles locally with the PMTiles format.
 Here I am doing that with Docker and NGINX.

 To download basemap data and build a Docker image, simply run:

 ```console
 make docker-build
 ```

+**NOTE:*** This will download a large (2gb+) vector basemap file

 To run a server on localhost:8080, run: